iCliniq Logo

 What Is the Treatment for Neuropraxia?

 • The doctor usually manages neuropraxia by using conservative treatment methods.
-The doctor mainly recommends limb support, physical rehabilitation, splints, avoiding physical activities, and avoiding neuropathic medications for pain, such as antidepressants, analgesics, corticosteroids, anticonvulsants, etc.
+The doctor mainly recommends limb support, physical rehabilitation, splints, avoiding physical activities, and neuropathic pain medications, such as antidepressants, analgesics, corticosteroids, anticonvulsants, etc.

 • Hematoma nerve compressions are immediately decompressed, and in case of compressions due to trauma or fractures, surgical decompression is needed.

-• Fasciotomy may also be required in case of compartment syndrome.
+• Fasciotomy (a surgical technique that releases pressure by cutting the fascia) may also be required in case of compartment syndrome.

-• If there is no recovery in a patient after three to six months, surgical treatment may be required to manage the scar tissue that might be preventing the recovery.
+• If a patient does not recover after three to six months, surgical treatment may be required to manage the scar tissue, which might prevent recovery.
 The doctor performs nerve decompression and transposition to treat the patient.

-• Physical rehabilitation is done by managing pain and providing psychological support to the patient.
-Pain management is very challenging in peripheral nerve damage cases as dysesthesia and burning sensation is produced along the nerve distribution.
-In such cases, the doctor may prescribe anticonvulsants, tricyclic antidepressants, baclofen, and some short-term treatment with NSAIDs (nonsteroidal anti-inflammatory drugs), opioids, and Tramadol.
+• Physical rehabilitation involves managing pain and providing psychological support to the patient.
+Pain management is challenging in peripheral nerve damage cases, as dysesthesia and burning sensations are produced along the nerve distribution.
+In such cases, the doctor may prescribe anticonvulsants, tricyclic antidepressants, Baclofen, and some short-term treatment with NSAIDs (nonsteroidal anti-inflammatory drugs), opioids, and Tramadol.

 • In addition, the doctor advises the patients to take precautions to avoid repetitive injury.